radman17/TicTacToe/README.md

 ### How to play

-- You can playe the game in two modes (player & computer)
+- You can play the game in two modes (player & computer)

 - You can mark each cell by clicking on it, afterward its the next player turn.